Close

 Who Needs a Visa

-Citizens from China, India, Pakistan, Bangladesh, Nigeria, Egypt, Turkey, Iran, Afghanistan and most African and Asian countries require a Schengen visa before arrival.
+There are 103 countries and territories whose citizens must obtain a visa before traveling to the Schengen Area.
+Most African and Asian countries fall into this group.
+Citizens from China, India, Pakistan, Bangladesh, Nigeria, Egypt, Turkey, Iran, and Afghanistan require a Schengen visa before arrival.

 Special Situations